helloriku/mediaStore/README.md

 # mediaStore
 > What is it?

-A Blockchain implmentation of a Media Store.
-Implmented with Ethereum Smart-Contract.
+A Blockchain implementation of a Media Store.
+Implemented with Ethereum Smart-Contract.
+More [here](https://medium.com/@srirambandi/my-blockchain-decentralized-application-for-music-industry-ee9ae58f885f)

 ## Run on your machine: